freeCodeCamp/freeCodeCamp/guide/english/android-development/firebase/connect-to-firebase/index.md

 Alternatively, you could do that [using the GUI](https://developer.android.com/studio/write/firebase).

-3. Go to Tools > Firebase and select Connect to Firebase There are options for connecting to the realtime database, cloud messaginf, authentication etc.
+3. Go to Tools > Firebase and select Connect to Firebase There are options for connecting to the realtime database, cloud messaging, authentication etc.

 If you wish to connect to firebase manually, detailed instructions are available [here](https://firebase.google.com/docs/android/setup).
 <br>